osquery/foundation/docs/office-hours/20190820_meeting_notes.md

 ## Foundation Process & Procedures & website things

-@seph is trying to make a set of foundation process and procedure docs.
+@directionless is trying to make a set of foundation process and procedure docs.
 Nothing very far here.

 @zwass offers to make a foundation section on the webpage.
 Should be an easy first pass of office hours, and high level things. https://github.com/osquery/osquery-site/issues/145